BrianMorris/dockerPipeRDS/README.md

 **Our bash script has default Source and Destination values set for: database user, password, host, database name Any of these values can be overriden when configuring the task to run in AWS Fargate (See step 4 of Part 2).**

-Here are the steps to take after cloning the github Repo:
+**By Default we are writing to an existing database, to create a new database as part of our process see the Extras section** Here are the steps to take after cloning the github Repo:

 ### Part 1: Build image and push to docker hub
 1) cd to cloned folder and use docker file to create a docker image with command:

 ```docker build -t imagename .```

 2) rename .env.sh.config file to .env.sh and populate with default username and password, and configure default host and db name in pipe.sh file

 3) tag docker image to prepare for pushing:

 ```docker tag imagename userRepo/imagename```

-4) Push image to Docker hub
+4) Push image to Docker hub:

 ```docker push userRepo/imagename```

 ### Part 2: Create and Run Task in AWS Elastic Container Service > Fargate